 There are national and local rules that have to be followed by property owners, if they want to carry out building work, or to change how a property is used.
-The Local Authority in the area where your property is owned, is responsible for dealing with any breaches of planning legislation.
+The Local Authority in the area where your property is owned, is responsible for enforcing the planning rules and dealing with any breaches of planning legislation.

 Planning issues can arise relating to property owned by you or property owned by others.
 In either case, it is important that you obtain legal advice at an early stage, as some of the deadlines can be short and the issues can be complex.

 Examples of the type of work that we can help you with are: